jlyonsmith/shovel/doc/Variables.md

 ## `os`

-This is information about the O/S that `sshovel` is running on.
+This is information about the O/S that `shovel` is running on.
 Values are always lowercase and separated with underscores.

 | Property    | Description                              |
 | ----------- | ---------------------------------------- |